Travel, Travel Tips

 FINAL THOUGHTS ON SAVING FOR TRAVEL

 While some of these may feel like sacrifices to some, or simply not worth it to others, they don’t feel so big to us because we know we’d never get to leave our state without doing them.
-At the end of the day, my brown-bagged lunch doesn’t feel so sad next to someone’s takeout sushi when I know we’re going to enjoy more authentic sushi on our next trip to a large and diverse city.
+At the end of the day, my brown-bagged lunch doesn’t feel so sad next to someone’s takeout sushi when I know we’re going to enjoy more authentic sushi on our next trip.

 Enjoyed this post?
 You may also like: